The National Plan for Music Education states that every music hub must:

 Schools who already receive grant support will be invited to renew their hub partnership agreement and do not need to make a new application online.

 Schools who have not claimed their grant will be contacted by letter.
-We also publicise the availability of the grants in the Cheshire East schools' bulletin.
+We also publicise the availability of the grants in the Cheshire and Wirral schools' bulletin.

 For all schools using LMT instruments: